Implementing Change in a Clash of Cultures

 Chapter 5: Administration to Management: ‘A Plan to Shift the Foundations’

-In early 1988 the ﬁnal shape of the report was still being developed and the nature of the review was altering.
+5. Administration to management: ‘a plan to shift the foundations’ In early 1988 the ﬁnal shape of the report was still being developed and the nature of the review was altering.
 The Eﬃciency Unit and those working with the scrutiny team realised that the scrutiny ﬁndings implied that more than modest internal adjustments were needed.
 The conclusions raised more substantial and serious issues than had been expected.
 The recommendations could be far reaching and would need careful thought and extensive discussions.
 The ﬁnal report is set out in full in the Annex.
 It is the report sent to the Prime Minister in March 1987 and published by the Eﬃciency Unit in February 1988.
 The team had had to understand what was happening within the Civil Service, it had to draw conclusions from that view and then, and only then, to move to recommendations.
 In some reviews this staged approach is impossible – the solution is self-evident from the beginning.
 But if the process of thinking through the analysis is divided from the development of solutions there is a better chance that the problems can be identiﬁed and solutions which deal with the problems can be devised.
 Rushing to solutions can produce favourite hobby horses.
 It risks gaps in the coverage and a tendency towards theoretical rather than practical solutions.
-At this stage, while the study team were working in a small group, their ideas on recommendations needed to be honed down and prepared for discussion with the Prime Minister before the issues were discussed with a wider group....
+At this stage, while the study team were working in a small group, their ideas on recommendations needed to be honed down and prepared for discussion with the Prime...

 You are not authenticated to view the full text of this chapter or article.